treolabs/treopim/docs/en/user-guide/catalogs.md

 To change the catalog records order in the list, click any sortable column title; this will sort the column either ascending or descending.

-Catalogs can be searched and filtered according to your needs.
+Catalog records can be searched and filtered according to your needs.
 For details on the search and filtering options, refer to the [**Search and Filtering**](https://treopim.com/help/search-and-filtering) article in this user guide.

-To view some catalog record details, click the name field value of the corresponding record in the list of catalogs; the detail view page will open showing the catalog records and the records of the related entities.
+To view some catalog record details, click the name field value of the corresponding record in the list of catalogs; the [detail view](https://treopim.com/help/views-and-panels) page will open showing the catalog records and the records of the related entities.
 Alternatively, use the `View` option from the single record actions menu to open the [quick detail](https://treopim.com/help/views-and-panels) pop-up.

 ### Mass Actions

-The following mass actions are available for catalog entities on the list view page:
+The following mass actions are available for catalog records on the list view page:

 - Remove
 - Merge